sungchul2/nncf/docs/accuracy_aware_model_training/EarlyExitTrainig.md

 # Early Exit training loop in NNCF

 Early Exit training loop aims to get the compressed model with the desired accuracy criteria as earlier as possible.
-This is done by checking a compressed model accuracy after each training epoch step and also after the initialization step then exits the fine-tuning process once the accuracy reaches the user-defined criteria
+This is done by checking a compressed model accuracy after each training epoch step and also after the initialization step then exits the fine-tuning process once the accuracy reaches the user-defined criteria.
 This pipeline is simple but effective.
 It reduces a fine-tuning time for many models till just an initialization step.

-Note: since the EarlyExit training does not control any compression parameter the specified accuracy criterium cannot be satisfied in some cases
+>**Note** : Since the EarlyExit training does not control any compression parameter the specified accuracy criterium cannot be satisfied in some cases.

 This training loop supports any combination of NNCF compression algorithms.